everythingshyam/Riddle-Quest/replit.md

 # Overview

 This is an interactive escape room challenge web application built as a single-page HTML game.
-The project creates an immersive puzzle-solving experience with a cyberpunk aesthetic, featuring dark gradients, neon colors, and retro typography.
-The application appears to be designed as a browser-based puzzle game where users solve challenges to "escape" through progressive levels or scenarios.
+The project creates an immersive puzzle-solving experience with a vibrant cyberpunk aesthetic, featuring dynamic animated gradients in bright colors (magenta, purple, cyan, yellow), neon effects, and retro typography.
+The application includes an engaging FPL Trophy mystery storyline and comprehensive sound effects.
+Users solve three sequential riddles to "escape" while being timed.

 # User Preferences